-When starting hoc with arguments it is easy to forget the final - and be surprised when the program quickly exits, perhaps after putting graphs on the screen.
-Generally the - is left off only when running the interpreter in batch mode under control of a shell script.
+When starting hoc with arguments it is easy to forget the final - and be surprised when the program quickly exits.
+Generally the - is omitted only when running the interpreter in batch mode under control of a shell script.

-The MSWindows version, neuron.exe, does not exit if the trailing - is left out.
-This makes it more convenient to attach neuron.exe to hoc files so one can merely click on the file name in a file manager.
+With the MSWindows version (neuron.exe), omitting the trailing - does not cause the program to exit.
+This makes it more convenient to attach neuron.exe to hoc files so that one can start the program and read a hoc file by merely clicking on the file's name in a file manager such as Windows Explorer.
 Also, neuron.exe starts a Cygwin terminal window into which one can type hoc commands.
-Exiting can be done by typing D or quit() at the interpreter's oc> prompt, or by selecting File / Quit in the NEURON Main Menu (if the Main Menu is present).
+Exiting can be done by typing ^D or quit() at the interpreter's oc> prompt.
+If the NEURON Main Menu is present, one can also exit by selecting File / Quit; this works under all operating systems.

-On startup, neuron prints a banner showing the current version and last change date.
+On startup, NEURON prints a banner that reports the current version and last change date.

 '''

-NEURON -- Version 5.4 2003/04/30

-by John W. Moore, Michael Hines, and Ted Carnevale

-Duke and Yale University -- Copyright 2001
+NEURON -- Version 5.6 2004-5-19 23:5:24 Main (81) by John W. Moore, Michael Hines, and Ted Carnevale Duke and Yale University -- Copyright 2001

-1

-oc>

 '''

-The oc> prompt at the beginning of a line means the interpreter is waiting for you to type a command.
-This is sometimes called "immediate mode" to signify that commands are evaluated and executed (if valid) immediately, as shown in the following listing (user entries are Courier bold while the interpreter's output is plain Courier).
+The oc> prompt at the beginning of a line means the interpreter is waiting for a command.
+This is sometimes called "immediate mode" to signify that commands are evaluated and executed (if valid) immediately, as shown in the following listing (user entries are bold while the interpreter's output is plain).